ksayid/confidential-computing-education/README.md

 # Confidential Computing Notes
-This repository contains my personal notes, resources, and explorations related to confidential computing, compiled from my experiences as a software engineer at Microsoft.
-I've organized these learnings into Markdown files focusing on key concepts and technologies that power confidential computing in the cloud.
+This repository contains my personal notes, resources, and explorations related to confidential computing.
+I've organized these learnings into Markdown files focusing on key concepts and technologies powering confidential computing in the cloud.
 By organizing this knowledge in a single place, I can track my growth and hopefully help others explore confidential computing.

 Some topics include:
 * Trusted Execution Environments